 The Cost of Dodd-Frank Compliance

-The more that is learned about the Dodd-Frank Wall Street Reform and Protection Act, the more unanswered questions seem to arise.
+The more we learn about the Dodd-Frank Wall Street Reform and Protection Act, the more there are unanswered questions that seem to arise.
 For community banks, there are many areas of concern, including limits on capital, restraints on activities that may force some institutions out of the mortgage business, increased risk and uncertainty, and a greatly increased cost to comply with all the new rules.

-Dodd-Frank was signed into law on July 21, 2010, yet many unknowns remain and some provisions of the law that are clear have small banks nervous, in spite of assurances that there will be some exemptions for community banks.
+Dodd-Frank was signed into law on July 21, 2010, yet many unknowns remain and some provisions of the law that are clear have small banks nervous, despite assurances that there will be some exemptions for community banks.

 At most lending institutions, compliance officers are already burning the midnight oil, trying to keep up with their existing workload.
 As more provisions of Dodd-Frank kick in, bank executives are weighing the pros and cons of the various solutions they have at their disposal to ensure compliance with the law.

 Should they divide up the additional work among existing bank employees?
 Hire new staff to create a dedicated compliance department?
 Invest in more sophisticated software?
 Or just outsource the work?
 Whichever solution is chosen, it is likely to be both time consuming and expensive.